crispab/signup/README.md

 ```
 activator 'test-only integration.*'
 ```
-Services used in addition to the unit tests:
-- posgression (temporary PostgreSQL database instance on demand) - http://www.postgression.com

 #### Acceptance tests ####
 The acceptance tests (step functions) are actually written in Java (and not Scala).